Disc Golf Course

 Yadkin County Park Disc Golf Course is a 24-hole course.
 It is an exciting course that appeals to a higher skill level.
 There are two 18-hole options, or you can play all 24.
 Download the UDisc App and follow along with the map and scorecard, or print the map and scorecard below.

 If you are looking for a beginner-friendly course, please visit the George Sappenfield DGC at Yadkin Memorial Park East.

 What is Disc Golf?

 Disc golf is played much like traditional golf.
 Instead of a ball and clubs, however, players use a flying disc.
-The sport was formalized in the 1970s, and shares with "ball golf" the object of completing each hole in the fewest strokes (or, in the case of disc golf, fewest throws).
+The sport was formalized in the 1970s and shares with "ball golf" the object of completing each hole in the fewest strokes (or, in the case of disc golf, the fewest throws).
 A golf disc is thrown from a tee area to a target which is the "hole".
-The hole can be one of a number of disc golf targets; the most common is called a Pole Hole® an elevated metal basket.
+The hole can be one of a number of disc golf targets; the most common is called a Pole Hole®, an elevated metal basket.